This post may contain affiliate links. Please see my full disclosure policy for more details.

 Earlier this week was The Mom Conference, a free online conference featuring 20 amazing speakers sharing invaluable information on parenting and self development.
 It was a Godsend.
 It got me thinking about so many different things I could do differently in my home and in my life, but perhaps most importantly: It made me realize I had the tools to get over my mom guilt.

 Turns out, basically everything.
 Susan Pierce Thompson, PhD, gave a talk at this year’s Mom Conference about what successful mothers need to know about willpower.
-The psych major in me was intrigued: I knew what willpower was and I didn’t feel particularly successful, so I was interested in hearing what she had to say—and I must confess, I was a bit skeptical.
+The psych major in me was intrigued: I knew what willpower was and I didn’t feel particularly successful, so I was interested in hearing what she had to say.

-In psychology, willpower is defined as more than just that “oomph that keeps you keepin’ on” (that’s the definition that spills out of my brain when I think of the word, anyway).
+In psychology, willpower is defined as more than just that “oomph that keeps you keepin’ on.”
 Instead, it is more specifically defined as the ability to delay gratification, resisting short-term temptations in order to meet long-term goals (source).
 Sounds simple enough, but willpower is actually a complex and finite energy source, and some things you wouldn’t expect are capable of depleting your willpower reserves.

 THINGS THAT DEPLETE YOUR WILLPOWER